ga4gh/TASC/recommendations/API pagination guide.md

 ## Abstract

-The recommendation is a summary of the discussion at the London GA4GH Connect to describe the pagination methods employed by the Tool Registry Service, Beacon 2 and Data Connection GA4GH products \[AGENDA\] \[PRESENTATION\].
+The recommendation is a summary of the discussion at the London GA4GH Connect to describe the pagination methods employed by the Tool Registry Service, Beacon 2 and Data Connect GA4GH products \[AGENDA\] \[PRESENTATION\].
 It highlights approaches to implementing pagination called page-based and token-based, and documents how pagination logic may be encoded in a server response.
 Page-based and token-based pagination are the two approved GA4GH preferred strategies, with guidance around how to implement these strategies and their applicable use-cases.
 If an implementation requires authorization, it must be applied to every paginated request.
 This recommendation does not require existing GA4GH products to reimplement their pagination strategy.

 ## Table of contents